Combos Browse all Suggest

 |Commander / EDH||Legal|

-Lightning Helix deals 3 damage to target creature or player and you gain 3 life.
+Lightning Helix deals 3 damage to any target (creature, player or planeswalker) and you gain 3 life.

 1 week ago